Win a Kindle Fire 7, plus lifetime access to extra Brainstorm Your Book worksheets!

 I am choosing a random monthly winner from all commenters who answer brainstorming prompts from Brainstorm Your Book.

-Consider the antagonist from your work-in-progress or an upcoming fiction book…
+Consider one of the rooms where your story takes place, in your work-in-progress or an upcoming fiction book…

 To learn more or find additional tools for brainstorming your next fiction project, check out Brainstorm Your Book: Planning the Parts of Your Next Novel.